AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 ## Review malware results checklist

 If publicly available malware scanning tools confirm a malware attack, investigate the incident.
-Work with the solution integrator to clean the site and follow recommended the remediation process.
+Work with the solution integrator to clean the site and follow the recommended remediation process.

 ## Conduct additional reviews

 When dealing with sophisticated attacks, the best course of action is to work with an experienced developer, third-party expert, or solution integrator to fully repair the site and review security practices.
-Working with a security professional ensures that comprehensive and advanced measures are taken to ensure the safety of your business and its customers.
+Working with experienced security professionals ensures that comprehensive, advanced measures are taken to ensure the safety of your business and its customers.

 ## Additional information